 Looking Ahead: Impact of COVID-19 on the Music Industry and Songwriters

-- Live concerts will likely go dark until at least mid to late 2021, but this really depends on the country/territory.
-That’s the best current guess as to when the majority of the population will either have had access to multiple doses of a safe and effective coronavirus vaccine
+Live concerts will likely go dark until at least mid to late 2021, but this really depends on the country/territory.
+That’s the best current guess as to when the majority of the population will either have had access to multiple doses of a safe and effective COVID-19 vaccine

 Overall, there are some significant changes happening in the music industry that we can all get behind.
 Mainly, the way we consume music, but also in how music creators view their work amongst an uncertain backdrop.
 We urge songwriters and artists alike to take time to think about the current climate, do research into how your fans/communities are interacting with your music, and set new goals that fit in this new virtual era.
 Even more so, we urge you to use this time to get your business in order, especially your music publishing.